United States Coast Guard Ceremonial Honor Guard

-Ceremonies can include parades, funerals, White House dignitary arrivals, as well as presenting colors at local and official functions.
+Ceremonies include parades, funerals, White House dignitary arrivals, as well as presenting colors at local and official functions.
 Honor Guard members participate in joint service activities as well as Coast Guard functions.

 The Honor Guard performs an average of 1,200 ceremonies every year across the United States.
-The Honor Guard is comprised of approximately 80 members, with a Lieutenant Commander (O-4) serving as the Honor Guard Commanding Officer, a Lieutenant as Executive Officer, two Junior Officers serving as Operations/Training Officer and Supply/Weapons Officer, a Chief Petty Officer (E-7) as the Honor Guard Chief, and six Petty Officers (E-5 to E-6).
+The Honor Guard team is comprised of approximately 65 members, with a Lieutenant Commander (O-4) serving as the Honor Guard Commanding Officer, a Lieutenant (O-3) as Executive Officer, two Junior Officers (O-2) serving as Operations and Training Officers, a Senior Chief Petty Officer (E-8) as the Honor Guard Command Chief, and six Petty Officers between the ranks of E-5 to E-6.

 The remaining members of the Honor Guard are “first-tour” non-rated personnel (E-2/E-3) coming directly from Training Center Cape May.
-All Honor Guard personnel typically serve a two year tour of duty.
+All Honor Guard personnel serve a two-year tour of duty.

 Requesting Honor Guard Ceremonials